dhlinhdn00/something-utils/README.md

         git lfs uninstall

-    If you wwant to remove Git LFS from your system:
+    If you want to remove Git LFS from your system:

         sudo apt-get remove git-lfs